izihawa/summa/docs/query-dsl.md

 ```

 ## RegexQuery
-`RegexQuery` returns documents that has field value matched against the regular expression
+Documents that have field value matched against the regular expression
 ```json
 {
   "regex": {